 - Do you notice signs of restraint?

-The National Institute on Aging and the National Center on Elder Abuse provide information for checking on nursing home residents during the holidays.
+The National Institute on Aging provides information for checking on nursing home residents during the holidays.
 They also provide information about nursing home abuse and neglect.
 Sharing these websites with family and friends can also help them recognize signs of nursing home abuse during the holidays.

 Contact Our Kansas City Nursing Home Abuse Attorney